leandroembu/ansible-dokku-wordpress/README.md

 - [x] Copy and import database dump
 - [x] Set environment variables to skip WP installation page after site migration
 - [ ] Create a custom php.ini to set some limits
+- [ ] Use Dockerfile instead of Docker image

 ## Requirements